- Configure ArcGIS for Desktop to create FGDC CSDGM metadata

-After upgrading, the old FGDC CSDGM-format metadata content isn't removed, so you'll see the same information under both the ArcGIS Metadata heading and the FGDC Metadata (read-only) heading when you view the item's metadata on the Description tab.
-However, when you edit your metadata on the Description tab, your changes will only appear under the ArcGIS Metadata heading.
+After upgrading, the old 9.3.1 FGDC metadata content isn't removed, so you'll see the same information under both the ArcGIS Metadata heading and the FGDC Metadata (read-only) heading when you view the item's metadata in the Description tab.
+However, when you edit your metadata in the Description tab, your changes will only appear under the ArcGIS Metadata heading.
 The content under the FGDC Metadata (read-only) heading is effectively read-only, except for attribute descriptions.

-Editing FGDC metadata content on the Description tab
+Editing FGDC metadata content in the Description tab

-You can create basic FGDC CSDGM metadata for an item in the current version of ArcGIS Desktop following the steps below.
-This information covers the minimum mandatory set of FGDC CSDGM metadata content.
+You can create basic FGDC metadata for an item in the current version of ArcGIS for Desktop following the steps below.
+This information covers the minimum mandatory set of FGDC metadata content.

 If you're ever unsure of what information to provide in a metadata element, hover the pointer over its input control.
 A help string appears at the bottom of the editor explaining what information is expected.

-- Click the Edit button on the Description tab.
+- Click the Edit button in the Description tab.

 The metadata editor's table of contents shows a list of pages that can be used to edit metadata content.